dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

 1. `mode` : The mode to execute transaction in sequence or in parallel
 2. `requests` : An array of canister call requests

+Unfortunately there is currently no mode to execute all transactions in the batch in one block.
+The transactions are handled as independent transactions that are executed in parallel or in sequence.
+However, ICRCX allows signer to receive approval for all transactions in the batch from the user with one approval action.

 ## Processing
 **How it works**
 1. Relying party requests a ICRCX batch transaction request to the signer.
 The request can be either `parallel` mode or `sequence` mode (see more details below).
-Unfortunately there is currently no mode to execute all transactions in the batch in one block.

 2. The signer fetches consent messages and shows a warning to user to approve the batch transaction.